kinghuthman/recipeApp/README.md

 Using an if statement within the recipe controller to render a recipe if there is an ID.
 When a new recipe object is created, want to store that in the state.
 As we are retrieving data, await is used and therefore the controlRecipe is now an async function.

+Adding an event listener to the load event which will fire whenever the page is loaded.
+Currently nothing happens when an id is selected and the page is refreshed.
+The recipe goes away.
+Since controlRecipe is used on this load eventlistener and hashchange, going to add the same event listener, to the same event.
+Used forEach over an array containing the eventListeners.